Travel Restrictions for Arrival and Departure

 When coming to the airport, please observe and cooperate with the following.

 * Various measures related to immigration restrictions are subject to change, so please check the latest information carefully, and refer to the websites of the authorities of each country.

 Below is an overview of the initiatives being taken at the airport and a request to visitors to prevent the spread of the novel coronavirus.

 Airport Initiatives and a Request to Visitors to Prevent the Spread of the Novel Coronavirus

 New Measures for Strengthening Border

-* Due to the spread of variant virus infection, the Government of Japan has taken new measures such as immigration restrictions as follows.For details, please refer to"Strengthening border measures related to the new virus variants" (Ministry of Health, Labor and Welfare website) .
+* Due to the spread of variant virus infection, the Government of Japan has taken new measures such as immigration restrictions as follows.For details, please refer to "New Border Measures" (Ministry of Health, Labor and Welfare website) .